 How I groom my dogs (in English)

-It is my experience that a PBGV is not too happy about being groomed.
+It is my experience that a PBGV is not too pleased about being groomed.

 So soon after you get your sweet puppy home, start to brush gently with a soft brush and say nice words: “good boy/ girl” and put your fingers into his ears and between his toes and tell him how wonderful this is !
 Sit on the floor and do it a couple of times.